Arms of Australia Inn Museum

 The inn was once a staging post for travellers making the trip from Sydney over the Blue Mountains to Bathurst and the goldfields.
 Built it two sections, the first in 1826, it is one of the oldest buildings in Penrith, if not the oldest.

 Due to its colourful history, the inn provides an interesting venue for local activities, tour groups, special events, school tours and exhibitions.
-The museum contains thousands of photos and artefacts that were either used or manufactured in the local area.
+The museum contains artefacts that were either used or manufactured in the local area and thousands of photos.

 The Nepean District Historical Society meets at the Inn on the 4th Saturday of each month at 1pm and includes a guest speaker.
 Visitors are welcome.